phxxbx-learns/FioraAtelier/README.md

 ## Project Overview

-The Fiora Atelier is a sophisticated e-commerce prototype developed using **Vanilla JavaScript (ES Modules)**, HTML, and CSS.
+The Fiora Atelier is a sophisticated frontend e-commerce prototype developed using **Vanilla JavaScript, HTML, and CSS**.
 The primary goal of this application is to showcase robust algorithms, including a strict **modular architecture**, clean code practices, and the strategic implementation of core **data structures** (Linked List, Stack) to optimize critical functionalities like the shopping cart.

 -----